 There are a couple of reasons this one will get kicked out of the pack early.

-Secondly, when you write a cover letter, and you talk about how excited you are to work at X Organization when you’ve actually submitted this application to Y Organization, all the work you’ve put into making your application sound professional and enthusiastic will suddenly feel insincere.
+Secondly, when you write a cover letter, and you talk about how excited you are to work at X Organization when you’ve actually submitted this application to Y Organization, your enthusiasm will feel insincere.

 Does the job require 2–3 writing samples?
 That’s how many you should submit.